-College Core provides the General Education requirements that allow the Adult student to major in one of six degree areas: Business, Elementary Education, Special Education, Christian Ministries, Applied Studies, or Liberal Arts.
-Future degree options are pending.
+The Adult and Professional Program - Core at Northwest Nazarene University provides the General Education core requirements that allow the adult student to major in one of six degree areas: Business Administration, Accounting, Christian Ministries, Education, Applied Studies, or Liberal Studies.

-Classes are delivered in evening classes, or online, and are offered in five or seven week sessions.
-This flexible program allows adult students who have regular jobs and family obligations to complete a degree in a timely fashion so as to improve their lives through advancement in their occupations as well as the added value a liberal arts education provides.
+This program provides an accelerated learning platform for adults.
+Adult students desiring to acquire a degree or those who are seeking degree completion can do so through this rigorous program.
+Classes are delivered face to face in evening classes, or online, and are offered in five or seven week sessions.
+This flexible program allows adult students who have career and family obligations to complete a degree in a timely fashion so as to improve their lives through advancement in their occupations as well as the added value a liberal arts education provides.